PaulDuvall/aws-5-mins/cloudshell/README.md

 ### Download File

-1. From your CloudShell environment, create a new file: `vim cloudshell-test.txt`.
+1. From your CloudShell environment, create a new file: `vim cloudshell.txt`.
 1. Make some changes to the file.
 1. Go to **Actions** and select **Download File**.